 Decide whether or not to move forward – At this point, I will either make the best of it…and many times have a great time if I do…or flame out early…or never ignite at all.
 It’s sad, but true.
 I’ve gone through this routine countless times only to spend a few minutes at a gathering before exiting as quickly as possible.

-So, introverts, let’s not miss the parties we want to attend this year.
+So, introverts, let’s not miss the parties we want to attend.
 If you want to stay home…great.
 But, I am committing not to allow my introversion to stop me.
 I’ll do this by disciplining myself to attend, adjust, and engage.

 Help me out introverts, because whenever I post about this extroverts accuse me of all kinds of things.
 (That’s why I wrote THIS POST).
 If you’re an extrovert and want to know how to better engage with introverts, read THIS POST.